 - H. pylori has been treated but symptoms persist.

 Reducing acid in the stomach can help in many cases of dyspepsia, whatever the underlying cause.
-If acid-suppressing medication works, then symptoms should go.
-If symptoms return at a later date, once the medication is stopped, then further courses may be advised.
+If acid-suppressing medication works then symptoms should go.
+If symptoms return at a later date, once the medication is stopped, further courses may be advised.
 Many people take acid-suppressing medication as required.
-That is, waiting for symptoms to develop, and then taking a short course of treatment to clear the symptoms.
+That is, waiting for symptoms to develop and then taking a short course of treatment to clear the symptoms.
 Some people take them regularly if symptoms occur each day.
 If this is the situation, you should aim to find the lowest dose of medication that keeps symptoms away.

 Further tests are not needed in most cases.
 One or more of the above options will often sort the problem.
 Reasons why further tests may be advised include: